metahkg/metahkg-docs-legacy/content/docker/nginx/cert.md

 weight: 2
 layout: list
 meta:
-  title: Ssl certificate
+  title: SSL certificate
 ---

-# Ssl certificate
+# SSL certificate

 If you already have a certificate, skip this.